DevOps-Learning-Org-Prasanth/chef-kube_cluster/README.md

 -test if the number of lines with `NotReady` is zero or not using grep??.
 Op of kubelet get nodes.

 ### actions
-- Add chef_pem key to secrets.
+- [x] Add chef_pem key to secrets.
 - create a folder with knife config.rb
-- apply knife cookbook upload - to aupload cookbook to supermarket
+- apply knife cookbook upload - to upload cookbook to supermarket
 - Create and push policies to chef server